ethereum/ethereum-org/views/content/dao.md

 ### Interacting with the DAO

-After you are satisfied with what you want, it's time to get all that ether you got from the crowdfunding and into your new organization:
+After you are satisfied with what you want, it's time to get all that ether you got from the crowdfunding into your new organization:

     eth.sendTransaction({from: eth.accounts[1], to: daoInstance.address, value: web3.toWei(100, "ether")})